carissabb/Finley-IBM/README.md

 ## 🔒 Environment & Security

 - Keep all API keys and sensitive data in **`.env`** files (excluded from git).
-- Replace placeholders in `.env.example` with your own credentials to connect Finley to IBM watsonx Orchestrate via API.
+- Replace placeholders in `.env.example` with your own credentials in `.env` (create this file) to connect Finley to IBM watsonx Orchestrate via API.
 - **Do not hardcode** secrets in the codebase; always read them from environment variables.
-- If deploying publicly, use a **backend proxy** to keep your API key off the client side.

 ---